 I don't use Google Analytics, but instead manage my own installation of Matomo (formerly Piwik).
-Only I can access the data and I use it to see how many visitors Libreture attracts, what works and what doesn't.
+Only I can access the data and I use it to see how many visitors Libreture attracts.
+Based on those statistics, I try to determine what works and what doesn't.

-You can opt-out of your visits to Libreture being tracked using some of the options detailed below, such as the opt-out cookie setting, using the Do Not Track feature of your browser, or browser-based privacy tools.
+These include opting-out of cookie tracking, using the Do Not Track feature of your browser, or installing browser-based privacy tools.

 Please note: If you clear your browser's stored cookies, any changes to this setting could revert to opt-in.
-For a more permanent solution, please consider using a browser that supports Do Not Track, such as Firefox.
+For a more permanent solution, please consider using the Do Not Track setting of your browser.

 Do Not Track

-You may want to keep your entire library private or just keep some books secret for all sorts of reasons… I'm not judging.
+You may want to keep your entire library private or just keep some books secret for all sorts of reasons.

 When you first join Libreture, your Library is already private.
 You can change this at any time by visiting your library and selecting Make my library public.
-You can make it private again by selecting Make my library private.
+You can make it private again just as easily, by selecting Make my library private.

-To exclude individual books from ever being public, regardless of your library setting, select Lock this book in a book's individual page.
+To exclude individual books from displaying publicly, regardless of your library setting, select Lock on a book's individual page.